UCPI FAQ: The Spycops Public Inquiry

 When we’ll see the final report is anyone’s guess, but 2026 or 2027 seems plausible.

-Where will the Undercover Policing Inquiry hearings be held?
+Where are the Undercover Policing Inquiry hearings held?

 Preliminary hearings were held at the Royal Courts of Justice.